rekalogika/rekapager/README.md

 existing Pagerfanta adapters, as well as adapting a Pagerfanta instance into an `OffsetPageableInterface` instance.

+### Same Interface for Both Offset and Keyset Pagination

+Both offset pagination and keyset pagination use the same interface.
+This allows you to keep using offset pagination and later switch to keyset pagination without too much effort.

 ## Secure by Default (or Prevents AI Crawlers from Wreaking Havoc)

 With keyset pagination, not counting by default, and limiting pages in